Governors

 Contact the Governing Body

-Please contact via the school office: admin.office@stpetersjunior.org.uk or Tel: 0115 9743303
+If you have any questions, comments or suggestions, please contact us via the school office: admin.office@stpetersjunior.org.uk or Tel: 0115 9743303